Dr Joseph Crawford

 The cultural history of altered states of consciousness in the late eighteenth and early nineteenth centuries.

-I am happy to supervise students who wish to work on literary-historical topics relating to British Romanticism, Gothic fiction, and/or the literature of the long eighteenth century.
+I am happy to supervise students who wish to work on literary-historical topics relating to British Romanticism, Gothic fiction, and/or the literature of the eighteenth and early nineteenth centuries.
 I also have an interest in contemporary popular fiction.
 I have particular interests in topics relating to religion, nationalism, radical politics, the French Revolution, the occult, the supernatural, madness, the history of popular fiction, and the aesthetics of the sublime.

 - EAS1038 - The Poem